-ENTRY NO. 4 – PAYROLLS ARE PAID 10504
+ENTRY NO. 4 – PAYROLL FILE EXPENDITURES 10504

-(Revised 10/2015)This entry is made to record department’s payroll.

-Information:
+(Revised 12/2021)

-Under the Uniform State Payroll System, department payrolls are prepared by the State Controller’s Office (SCO) and salary warrants are drawn on the State Payroll Revolving Fund (SPRF).
-The SCO transfers from the department’s appropriation and/or fund from the gross amount of each such payroll plus the amount of related state contributions for employees' retirement, OASDI, health and dental benefits, and returns by transfer to the department's appropriation and/or fund any amounts remaining in the SPRF as a result of warrants voided or re-deposited and overpayments recovered.
-These transfers, supported by payroll warrant register forms, are recorded by the department in a Payroll Expenditure Register, the net total of which represent payroll expenditures to be recorded in the department accounts.
-See SAM sections 8590 and 8593 for Payroll Expenditure Accounting and Overpayments.
+Purpose: This entry is made to record agency/department payroll expenditures.
+Under the Uniform State Payroll System, agency/department payrolls are prepared by the State Controller’s Office (SCO), and salary warrants are drawn on the State Payroll Revolving Fund (SPRF).
+The SCO transfers the gross payroll plus the amount of related state contributions for employees such as retirement, OASDI, health and dental benefits, Medicare, etc. from the agency/department's appropriation.
+Any amounts remaining in the SPRF as a result of warrants voided or re-deposited and overpayments recovered will be returned to the agency/department’s appropriations.

-Source Documents:

-Payroll Revolving Fund Transfer Notice, Form SM62 - Clearance Type codes 1, 7, 8, and 9 are transfers in the SPRF.
-Clearance Type codes 4, 5, 6, and 8 are transfers out of the SPRF.
-See SAM section 8590 for Clearance Type definitions.

-State Controller’s Office (SCO) Payroll Warrant Register, Form CD38 lists the details of the individual warrants.

-Journal Entry for Payrolls Paid:

-Debit: 9000 Appropriation Expenditures

-Credit: 1140 Cash in State Treasury

-Register:

-Payroll Expenditure Register
+References: SAM sections 8590 and 8593.